William Duckworth (composer)

 William Duckworth (January 13, 1943 – September 13, 2012) was an American composer, author, educator, and Internet pioneer.
 He wrote more than 200 pieces of music and is credited with the composition of the first postminimal piece of music, The Time Curve Preludes (1977–78), for piano.
 Duckworth was a Professor of Music at Bucknell University.
 Together with Nora Farrell, his wife, he ran Monroe Street Music, the publisher of many Duckworth's pieces.

 Biography

 Duckworth was born in North Carolina in 1943.
 He obtained a bachelor's degree in music from East Carolina University, then master's and doctorates in music education from the University of Illinois Urbana-Champaign.
 He studied composition under composer Ben Johnston and wrote his Ph.D. dissertation on the notation of composer John Cage.
 Duckworth received a 2002 Foundation for Contemporary Arts Grants to Artists Award, as well as a fellowship from the National Endowment of the Arts in 1977.
 Duckworth collaborated with his future wife, Nora Farrell, on his internet projects before marrying her.
 Over the years Duckworth enjoyed a close collaboration with James Jordan who frequently performs Duckworth's music with his world-renowned choral ensembles.
-Duckworth died at his home in West New York, N.J., after a long fight with pancreatic cancer.
+Duckworth died at his home in West New York, New Jersey, after a long fight with pancreatic cancer.